AdnanMuhib/StudentClassJava/README.md

   * a constructor with **no parameter**
   * a constructor with **two parameters** (Name, Registration Number) All of these three constructors are meant to initialize their respective objects.
-2. Define getter setter for each data member
+2. Define getter setter for each data member.
 3. Apart from getter, setter and constructor, define the following function
  * i. **getAge()** – it should calculate age of student upto current date.
- * ii. **getStatus()** – function should tell the status of student in the following cases
+ * ii. **getStatus()** – function should tell the status of student in the following cases.
     * a.
-IF CGPA less than 2.0 - Status is Suspended
+IF CGPA less than 2.0 - Status is Suspended.
     * b.
-IF CGPA between 2.0 and 2.5 - Status is Below Average
+IF CGPA between 2.0 and 2.5 - Status is Below Average.
     * c.
-IF CGPA between 2.5 and 3.3 - Status is Average
+IF CGPA between 2.5 and 3.3 - Status is Average.
     * d.
-IF CGPA between 3.3 and 3.5 - Status is Below Good
+IF CGPA between 3.3 and 3.5 - Status is Below Good.
     * e.
-IF CGPA greater than 3.5 – Status is Excellent
+IF CGPA greater than 3.5 – Status is Excellent.
 * iii. **numberOfWordsInName()** – it should return number of words in students name
-* iv. **getGender()** – if last digit of CNIC is odd then it should return MALE otherwise FEMALE
+* iv. **getGender()** – if last digit of CNIC is odd then it should return MALE otherwise FEMALE.
 4. Declare two objects (1 for each type of constructor) in **main**.
 5. Write a function in class **Student** to display the initialized data members for each object.
 6. Write **destructor** for the class **Student**.
-Display a message that says **“destructor called”** in the destructor body
+Display a message that says **“destructor called”** in the destructor body.

 ## Output
 Your output should be like the following with same formatting <br />